tony-go/snixpc/README.markdown

-> ⚠️: This lldb plugin is under development, there is a few bugs to fix :)
+> ⚠️: This lldb plugin is under development, there are a few bugs to fix :)

 > 👉: Share your feedback [in this issue](https://github.com/tony-go/snixpc/issues/2).

 <h1 align="center">snixpc</h1>
 <h3 align="center">Inspect xpc messages of your favorite binary</h3>

-`snixpc` is an LLDB plugin designed to capture and polish XPC messages: It allows developers and security researchers to easily intercept and examine XPC communications.
+`snixpc` is an LLDB plugin designed to capture and polish XPC messages.
+It allows developers and security researchers to easily intercept and examine XPC communications.

 ## Example